 - Shaving Cream

-The final stage of play may or may not be two children covered in shaving cream, so I will let you be the judge if this sensory play is the right fit for you.
+The final play stage may or may not be two children covered in shaving cream, so I will let you judge if this sensory play is the right fit for you.

-If so, sit close, watch to make sure it stays away from the face, and have fun hosing everyone down in the end. – The best part!
+If so, sit close, watch to ensure it stays away from the face, and have fun hosing everyone down. – The best part!